sva-dsi/2017-fall-course/syllabus.md

 Use the rest of your time to work through one of the tutorials in the "practice" section above, and practice some HTML/CSS.

-**BONUS:** link to your first bl.ock (see `practice` above).
+**BONUS:** link to your first bl.ock (see "practice" above).
 Write a sentence or two about how you might incorporate blocks into a larger narrative, or an interactive piece.

 ## 9/28/17